horker/templateengine/README.md

 Invoke-TemplateEngine [-Template] <string> [[-ProcessorFile] <string>] [<CommonParameters>]
 ```

-- `-Template` A document template, given as a string or an array of strings through pipeline.
-When given through pipeline, they are joined with newlines.
+- `-Template` A document template, given as a string.
+If you want to provide a template from a file, use `Get-Content` and give it through pipeline.
 - `-ProcessorFile` generates a internal processing script for debugging.

 ## Template Syntax